lilliannguyen97/Portfolio/Me/README.md

 >“When there is silence, I am either waiting for her to think or ask questions.
 I can’t read the social cues so we have to move on to verbal cues and set more communication guidelines.”

-**Forming trust/bonds is the most defining factor of a counseling experience**
+**Forming trust/bonds is the most defining factor of a counseling experience.**
 >“I just want the clinician to listen and pay attention.”

 >“Intent is the same but the impact is different since it is harder to connect, receive, and give fully through technology or a screen.”